 Britain’s Armstrong-Vickers combine also bid strongly for Chinese battleship business, arranging for Admiral Sah to receive a knighthood as part of their bribery campaign.
 Armstrong and Vickers each built one of the three training cruisers ordered by the Chinese, and likely would have each received a battleship as well had the program advanced to that stage.
 The British entries for the Chinese fleet are close cousins of the Brazilian Minas Geraes, also built at Armstrong and Vickers.
 They carry a dozen 12-inch guns, but four of them are in wing turrets.

 Brazil also laid down a third dreadnought, Rio de Janeiro, but offered her for sale when world coffee prices collapsed.
 Many naval powers attempted to acquire her (or to buy her before a rival could do so), with Ottoman Turkey emerging with the ship after a flurry of back-room bribes, counter-bribes and general skullduggery.
 China did not enter the competition, but likely would have had she been in the market for dreadnoughts.
-And since we’ve already shown the ship in a countless array of national colors in various Great War at Sea supplements (British, Turkish, Brazilian, Greek, Austrian, Italian, Romanian, Japanese, Russian, Confederate, American, French) we can’t miss an opportunity to add one more.
+And since we’ve already shown the ship in a countless array of national colors in various Great War at Sea supplements (British, Turkish, Brazilian, Greek, Austrian, Italian, Romanian, Japanese, Russian, Confederate, Danish, Dutch, Canadian, Mexican, Spanish, American, French) we can’t miss an opportunity to add one more.